remance/Masendor/data/troop/readme.md

 - Properties list that will be applied to the sub-unit with this grade

-- Reload time for range weapon, how long it take to reload in second at speed 1x
+- Speed is attack speed for melee weapon, how many times troop deal damage per attack.
+Reload time for range weapon, how long it take to reload in second at speed 1x

 - Magazine for range weapon, how many time the unit can shoot before having to reload.
 1 magazine is equal to 1 ammo.